Dartmouth Law School Acceptance Rate

 Demonstrate Your Readiness For A Top Law School With Excellent Grades.

 Laying the groundwork for your application to a top law school begins once you’ve decided on your undergraduate degree or major.
 The top law schools in the world demand excellent grades from their candidates.

-To be admitted to one of the top 10 law schools, you need to have a GPA of 3.59 and an LSAT score of at least 162, according to data from the Law School Admission Council (LSAC).
+To be admitted to one of the top 10 law schools, you need to have a GPA of a least 3.59 and an LSAT score of at least 162, according to data from the Law School Admission Council (LSAC).
 Despite the possibility of some exceptions, it will be to your advantage to avoid taking any chances.